numbers

 “It’s about time –” Willem said sarcastically.

-“Yeah right,” Jay blurted out, “you wish I was gay.”
+Jay frowned.
+“Yeah right,” he blurted, “you wish I was gay.”

 “What?”
 Willem asked.

-“Maxxing bro,” Jay clapped the table, “how you ascend to mog the betas.”
+“Looksmaxxing,” Jay clapped the table, “it’s how you ascend to mog the betas.”

 “Here’s your drinks,” the waitress appeared with their order.
-“One water” she placed the glass in front of Jay, “and your matcha latte,” she glanced at Willem.
-“Anything else?” she smiled at him again brushing the hair away from her face.
+“Water” she placed the glass in front of Jay, “and your matcha latte,” she glanced at Willem.
+“Anything else?” she smiled at him, brushing the hair away from her face.

-“We’re great, thanks,” Willem smiled back.
-The skin around her cheeks appeared to redden and she tilted her head girlishly, then excused herself and left.
+“We’re good, thanks,” Willem smiled at her.
+The skin around her cheeks redden slightly and she tilted her head girlishly.
+She excused herself and left.

 “Like that man,” Jay said, pointing at her as she walked to the bar.